Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Get the exact blend percentages and the fabric grade/name
+• Get the exact blend percentages and the fabric grade or name

-• Favor tight weaves for heavy use; reserve loop textures for low-friction areas
+• Favor tight weaves for heavy use and reserve loop textures for lower-friction areas when comparing any fabric sofa

-• Choose removable cushion covers if maintenance matters
+• Choose removable cushion covers if easy maintenance matters to you

-• Use the two-minute test to catch snagging and dye-transfer issues early
+• Use a quick swatch test to catch snagging and dye-transfer issues early

 Wool-blend vs bouclé upholstery